blockchainsllc/in3-docs/docs/api-c.md

 ``int``                **use_prefix**
 ===================== ================
 ```
-returns: `uint8_t *` : the resulting bytes represent a 4bit-number each and are terminated with a 0xFF.
+returns: `uint8_t *`: the resulting bytes represent a 4-bit number each and are terminated with a 0xFF.

 #### trie_matching_nibbles